Citrullin/documentation/general/0.1/how-to-guides/connect-nrf-jlink-serial-console.md

 You should use a black cable for GND and a red one for VCC
 :::

-1. Connect the J-Link to your development board
+1. Connect the Programmer to your development board
--
+- Option 1: J-Link
-    Connect VCC, GND and SCLK to your J-Link

     |    nRF5x    |    J-Link (pin)   |
     |-------------|-------------------|